NBKelly/2022_AdventOfCode/README.md

 | Day 10  | Our submarine can't find us the best way out of the cave because the entire computer is fucked.
 Today, we check syntax for some reason.
 | Day 11  | We've encountered a cavern full of **glow in the dark** octopi.
 They flash in a fashion similar to fireflies (they sychronise), and we need to compute this pattern to navigate through the pattern without disturbing them.
 | Day 12  | The pathfinding routines on the submarine are bad, so we have to manually find "the" path out - but the only way to do that is to find all paths out of the cave.
+| Day 13  | We want to thermally image some more volcanic vents, but the thermal camera has not been activated!
+In order to activate it, we need the activation code.
+In order to find that, we need to fold a piece of transparent paper a bunch of times to create the code.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).